 A Swampland Animal is any animal traditionally found in a swamp.
-For game purposes, these are: Ultratiny and Tiny Bats; Tiny Beavers; Ultratiny, Tiny, and Small Birds (Cranes, Ducks, Eagles, Falcons, Hawks, Herons, Owls, Pigeons, Robins, Sparrows, etc.); Small and Medium Cats (Bobcats, Lynxes, Panthers, etc.); Medium and Large Crocodiles; Tiny and Small Foxes; Ultratiny and Tiny Frogs; Ultratiny and Tiny Lizards; Ultratiny Mice; Tiny Otters; Tiny Rats; Tiny Snakes; Tiny Turtles.
+When the rules restrict a magical ability to summoning, polymorphing, charming, manipulating, or otherwise affecting one of these types, the following forms are allowed: Ultratiny and Tiny Bats; Tiny Beavers; Ultratiny, Tiny, and Small Birds (Cranes, Ducks, Eagles, Falcons, Hawks, Herons, Owls, Pigeons, Robins, Sparrows, etc.); Small and Medium Cats (Bobcats, Lynxes, Panthers, etc.); Medium and Large Crocodiles; Tiny and Small Foxes; Ultratiny and Tiny Frogs; Ultratiny and Tiny Lizards; Ultratiny Mice; Tiny Otters; Tiny Rats; Tiny Snakes; Tiny Turtles.

-If stats are needed for any such creature, either use one of the Critter descriptions in the Tome of Terrors, or use some other creature example in the various monster supplements that fits this list, and has the "natural" keyword.
+If stats are needed for any such creature, either use one of the Critter descriptions in The Tome of Terrors, or use some other creature example in the various monster supplements that fits this list, and has the "natural" keyword.